phd-benel/YOLOv8_eRFD-AP/README.md

 Hy, Peace be upon you,

-This repository contains the source code for the paper, **"Enhanced YOLOv8 for Robust Insulator Power Line Inspection: A Novel Approach to Weather-Resilient Anomaly Detection"**, accepted in **IEEE Access** on September 22, 2024.
+This repository contains the source code for the paper, **"Enhanced YOLOv8 for Robust Insulator Power Line Inspection: A Novel Approach to Weather-Resilient Anomaly Detection"**, accepted in **IEEE Access**.

 ### Paper Abstract